nachokleinman/personalSite/projects/Regression.md

+# Linear Regression
+**_Linear Regression is the oldest, most basic predictive modeling (or supervised learning) technique_**

+## Regression Assumptions:
+* Linear in parameters
+* Mean of residuals is zero
+* Homoscedasticity
+* No autocorrelation
+* IVs and residuals are not correlated
+* n> number of parameters
+* Variance of IVs > 0
+* No perfect multicollinearity
+* No specification bias
+* Errors are normally distributed

 ### Data Description
 Wages dataset is a simulated dataset based on a real dataset published in Data Analysis using Regression and Multilevel/Hierarchical Models by Andrew Gelman and Jennifer Hill